 St. Louis Uncontested Divorce Lawyer

-One might think than that a few signatures on a legal document would suffice it to dissolve the union.
+One might think then that a few signatures on a legal document would suffice it to dissolve the union.
 As experienced uncontested divorces lawyers, we can tell you that it is never that easy.
 In St. Louis it is generally not enough for both parties to be seeking a divorce.
-In order for a judge to consider an uncontested divorce, all of the marital issues that come up during divorce proceedings such as child care and division of property, will have to be resolved.
+In order for a judge to consider an uncontested divorce, all of the marital issues that come up during divorce proceedings such as childcare and division of property will have to be resolved.

 Having been through hundreds of these types of divorce petitions, we can tell you that an uncontested divorce involves a lot of paperwork.
 We handle most of that for you to ensure that there are no accidental errors that could prolong the process.

 The Parenting Plan

 The first hurdle for a divorcing couple in St. Louis is the creation of a parenting plan.
 The family law system in our state puts the needs and safety of children above anything else.
 To that end, they want to make sure that as parents, your decision to dissolve the marriage will have a minimal effect on the lives of your children.
 They encourage joint physical and legal custody of minor children in order for both parents to remain an active part of their children’s lives.

 In order for a parenting plan to be accepted by the St. Louis court, there must be certain criteria addressed: